 Inclusive of following –

-- 8 nights accommodation at the luxury hotels above or similar, rooms with private bath/shower
+- 8 nights accommodation at the Luxury Hotels, Irish Castles above or similar

 - 8 full Irish Breakfasts at your hotels